By Vlad Cuc, specialist in company formation matters

 is to register a new company with the Companies Registrar

 in this country.
-In order to open an offshore company in Hong Kong
+In order to set up a company in Hong Kong

 , the following requirements must be met: